 You are here

-Currently, NDI is assisting civil society organizations representing marginalized populations to improve voter polling unit accessibility for persons with disabilities, mainstream gender in local government development projects, and support legislation to lower the age limit of political candidates.
-NDI is also working to strengthen women’s political participation through support for women in legislatures and political parties at the national and state levels.
+NDI is also assisting civil society organizations representing marginalized populations to improve voter polling unit accessibility for persons with disabilities, mainstream gender in local government development projects, and support legislation to lower the age limit of political candidates through the Not Too Young To Run bill.
+NDI and its partners are also working to strengthen women’s political participation through training and support to women aspirants, legislators, and political party members at the national and state levels.

 Click here for more information about NDI's programs in Nigeria.

 NDI's work upholds the idea that democracy is a human right – a principle enshrined in the Universal Declaration of Human Rights.
 But it's a human right that many around the world still struggle to attain.
 You can be part of the solution.
 Join the movement for democracy.